GerardDorado/find-duplicates/README.md

 - Comparing each contact with each other, trying to find matches and a assign a score to the match .
 - Writing the output into a csv file.

+To run the program:

+    -Be sure that there is an input file names "contact.csv" in the same folder as the program -Execute "go run main.go"
+    -You should see that an "output.csv" file was created

+To run the tests:
+    -Execute "go test *.go"